Required

 • Street dust

-Before regulation of the substance, asbestos was commonly found in the construction, shipbuilding and automotive industries.
-In present day, asbestos is still being used in these industries at regulated levels.
+Before the regulation of the substance, asbestos was commonly found in the construction, shipbuilding, and automotive industries in Lake Charles and around the state.
+In the present day, asbestos is still being used in these industries, at regulated levels.
 However, asbestos can still be found in:

 • Automobile clutches